Arkady23/V380-Web/README.md

 4. Enter commands via telnet:<br>
     /mnt/sdcard/setup.sh<br>
 5. The camera should reboot.
 After that, you can use the Internet browser to access the address of the camera.
+#### For cameras with firmware versions up to 2019
+2. Write to the root of the sd-card the contents of [the archive](https://github.com/Arkady23/V380-Web/releases/tag/20210530) as part of:
+- ark-add-on
+- updatepatch
+- local_update.conf
+- patch_reuse
+3. Insert the card into the camera and turn it on... wait a couple of minutes.
+The camera should reboot.
+After that, you can use the Internet browser to access the address of the camera.

 ![Просмотр папок с записями](Screenshots/image_2021_05_30T07_36_48_243Z.png?raw=true)